In

 Korea, are readily seen.
 There are a number of birds in that

-These birds include: Chinese Egret, Chinese Pond Heron, Purple Heron, Hoopoe, Richard's Pipit,
+These birds have included: Chinese Egret, Chinese Pond Heron, Purple Heron, Hoopoe, Richard's Pipit,

 Tree Pipit, Pied Wheatear, Isabelline Wheatear, White-throated Rock Thrush, Swinhoe's (or Rufous-tailed) Robin,